 Health Services - The Student Handbook provides detailed information on obtaining the appropriate health care services in Italy.
-There is a doctor on campus, available daily by appointment and free of charge to students.
+There is a doctor on campus, available by appointment and free of charge to students.
 The Student Life Office also maintains a list of English-speaking doctors and dentists that students may consult.
 In case of an emergency, an ambulance will take the student to the nearest emergency room and if hospitalization is necessary, patients will be placed in the hospital best equipped for the particular illness or injury.
 If a student requests to be placed in a private hospital clinic, appropriate arrangements can also be made.
 All students are required to pay in private hospitals and clinics and are issued receipts for insurance reimbursement.

 Mandatory Health Insurance - All students, whether part time or full time, must be covered by health and hospitalization insurance.
-Upon arrival in Italy, non-European Union students with a visa and acquiring a permesso di soggiorno (permit to stay for study purposes) are required to obtain a health insurance policy.
+Upon arrival in Italy, non-European Union students with a visa and applying for a permesso di soggiorno (permit to stay for study purposes) are required to obtain a health insurance policy.
 This policy must comply with the requirements of the Republic of Italy for access to emergency public health care.
 The University will provide relevant information and assistance to students to secure a health insurance policy upon arrival at AUR.
 The Republic of Italy requires, at a minimum, a health insurance policy.
 If you do not have a valid, international health insurance policy that provides coverage during your stay in Italy you may purchase an Italian health insurant policy through Eduservice.org which is a third party provider external to AUR.
 For further information on visas and permits to stay, please see 'Admission Requirements' section of this catalog.

 Psychological Counseling - The American University of Rome provides its students with free, confidential psychological services.
 A certified counselor gives routine, non-medical counseling to students by appointment.
 Detailed information on this service can be found in the Student Handbook and on appropriate bulletin boards on campus.
 A psychiatrist is also available by appointment and free of charge to students for prescribing and monitoring medications.
+Medications commonly used in the U.S. for ADHD/ADD treatment are not available in Italy.
+Students should hand carry enough medications for their entire stay together with their doctor's prescription for the amount of medications being brought into Italy.
+Both mailing and receiving shipments of stimulants is illegal; shipping these medications tions from the U.S. to Italy can be charged as a criminal offense.